metio/terraform-provider-k8s/docs/data-sources/image_toolkit_fluxcd_io_image_update_automation_v1beta2_manifest.md

 Optional:

-- `checkout` (Attributes) Checkout gives the parameters for cloning the git repository,ready to make changes.
-If not present, the 'spec.ref' field from thereferenced 'GitRepository' or its default will be used. (see [below for nested schema](#nestedatt--spec--git--checkout))
+- `checkout` (Attributes) Checkout gives the parameters for cloning the git repository, ready to make changes.
+If not present, the 'spec.ref' field from the referenced 'GitRepository' or its default will be used. (see [below for nested schema](#nestedatt--spec--git--checkout))
-- `push` (Attributes) Push specifies how and where to push commits made by theautomation.
-If missing, commits are pushed (back) to'.spec.checkout.branch' or its default. (see [below for nested schema](#nestedatt--spec--git--push))
+- `push` (Attributes) Push specifies how and where to push commits made by the automation.
+If missing, commits are pushed (back) to '.spec.checkout.branch' or its default. (see [below for nested schema](#nestedatt--spec--git--push))

 <a id="nestedatt--spec--git--commit"></a>
 ### Nested Schema for `spec.git.commit`

 Required:

-- `author` (Attributes) Author gives the email and optionally the name to use as theauthor of commits. (see [below for nested schema](#nestedatt--spec--git--commit--author))
+- `author` (Attributes) Author gives the email and optionally the name to use as the author of commits. (see [below for nested schema](#nestedatt--spec--git--commit--author))

 Optional:

-- `message_template` (String) MessageTemplate provides a template for the commit message,into which will be interpolated the details of the change made.
+- `message_template` (String) MessageTemplate provides a template for the commit message, into which will be interpolated the details of the change made.
 - `signing_key` (Attributes) SigningKey provides the option to sign commits with a GPG key (see [below for nested schema](#nestedatt--spec--git--commit--signing_key))

 <a id="nestedatt--spec--git--commit--author"></a>